 What are Backwoods?

-Backwoods tend to be a more difficult to roll than your average blunt.
+Learning how to roll backwoods can be harder than your average blunt.
 However, when rolled properly they smoke like a cigar.

 What are Backwoods made of?

 Backwoods are made from all natural tobacco leaves.
 They are then flavored with a variety of mild and smooth variants.
 The Backwoods brand touts their all natural non-homogenized ingredients when marketing their cigarillos.